Lestovka

-Lestovka (лeстовка) is a special type of prayer rope made of leather, once in general use in old Russia, and is still used by Russian Old Believers today, such as the Russian Orthodox Christians and Russian Orthodox Oldritualist Church, Pomorian Old-Orthodox Church and edinoverians.
+Lestovka (лeстовка) is a special type of prayer rope made of leather, once in general use in old Russia, and is still used by Russian Old Believers today, such as the Russian Orthodox Christians and Russian Orthodox Oldritualist Church, Pomorian Old-Orthodox Church and Edinoverians, whether Orthodox or Greek Catholic.

 Form and symbolism

 The Lestovka is traditionally constructed of leather, with "steps" made by looping leather around small twigs sections on which paper scrolls with Jesus prayer are wound.
 It has a total of 109 "steps" – small loops or knots, unevenly grouped: 3/12/38/33/17/3 steps.
 Traditionally, Lestovki are made from genuine leather, but poorer people make Lestovki from fabric or other materials.

 At the bottom of the lestovka hang four lapostki, which are flaps, usually triangular, but such variations as bell or oak-leaf shapes are not uncommon.
 These represent the four Gospels, and sometimes have icons, crosses, religious symbols or scripture verses printed or stitched on them, the stitching around these leaves symbolising the teaching of the Gospels.
 Simpler lestovkas will have the lapostki covered with silk brocade or velvet, and this is a traditional way of reusing church fabrics, either of vestments that have become too worn out for clergy to wear, or of altar-coverings and similar fabrics.

 Near these lapostki are seven small movable pieces.
 They are called peredvizki.
 Some masters make them in the form of 7 crosses or beads.
 These seven pieces represent the seven Mysteries (Sacraments) of the Church, their location near the leaves of the lapostki indicating their origin in and central relation to the Gospels.